peterneave/rust/README.md

 ## Why Rust?
 <!-- header: Why Rust -->

+Graydon Hoare created Rust as personal project while working at Mozilla Research in 2006.

+He realised that memory safety bugs where likely causing the elevator to break down in his apartment building.

+>It’s ridiculous that we computer people couldn’t even make an elevator that works without crashing!

+---

 > The short answer is that Rust solves pain points present in many other languages, providing a solid step forward with a limited number of downsides.
 [Stack Overflow Blog - 2020](https://stackoverflow.blog/2020/01/20/what-is-rust-and-why-is-it-so-popular/)

 ---

+It's performant and memory optimized.

 >Don't count your servers, make your servers count.